 Minimum Landfill Gas Collection Rate in the US and UK

 One hundred m³/h is a practical threshold for flaring in the US.
 In the U.K, gas engines are used with a capacity of less than 100m3/h.
-Flares are useful in all landfill gas systems as they can help control excess gas extraction spikes and maintenance down periods.
-In the U.K and EU enclosed flares are mandatory at modern landfill sites. via en.wikipedia.org
+Flares are useful in all landfill gas systems as they can help control excess gas extraction spikes and maintenance downtime.
+In the U.K and EU, enclosed flares are mandatory at modern landfill sites. via en.wikipedia.org

-In the UK and Europe landfill operators are required by environmental law to collect their landfill gas.
-They are not permitted to let it escape to the atmosphere and to at least flare it.
+In the UK and Europe, landfill operators are required by environmental law to collect their landfill gas.
+They are not permitted to let it escape to the atmosphere or flare it at least.
 This is required to keep the greenhouse effect (i.e. global warming effect) of landfill emissions as low as possible.
 No equivalent federal regulations exist in the US.

 The Design of Landfill Gas Extraction Pipework